IRS Forms

 Key Takeaways

-- You must keep up with W‑2s, income tax withholding, and IRS information requests.
-Failure to file W‑2s for two years and failure to provide information on request can trigger a retroactive revocation.
+• You must keep up with W‑2s, income tax withholding, and IRS information requests.
+Failure to file W‑2s for two years or more, plus failure to provide the information within 60 days of a written IRS request, lets the IRS permanently revoke the election going forward.

 What Form 8274 Does